-- 8.5 The Public Sector Internal Audit Standards (PSIAS) require that Internal Audit develops and maintains a quality assurance and improvement programme that covers all aspects of the Internal Audit activity.
+- 8.1 The Public Sector Internal Audit Standards (PSIAS) require that Internal Audit develops and maintains a quality assurance and improvement programme that covers all aspects of the Internal Audit activity.
 External assessments must be conducted at least once every five years by a qualified, independent assessor.
 In 2018 CIPFA independently verified that we "Generally Conform" with the Public Sector Internal Audit Standards (PSIAS) and the accompanying Local Government Application Note (LGAN).
-We are preparing for an external review. - 8.6 The Global Internal Audit Standards are currently being reviewed as good practice.
-Once this is complete it is probable that there will be a refreshed PSIAS to reflect any professional changes.
-The review is unlikely to impact our next external assessment as the implementation date for the new standards is likely to take 12-24 months.
-We will keep up to date with standards revisions so they can be adopted promptly. - 8.7 We completed our annual internal review process which provides assurance that we continue to meet the standards.
-We recognise that the continued impact of Covid-19 and Cost of Living related work has meant that, while we have completed a reasonable volume of audit work, the breadth of coverage has reduced in comparison to previous years.
-This can potentially reduce our ability to provide a comprehensive annual opinion on the overall control environment.
-Consequently, the risk of not complying with the standards is greater than normal.
-The risk has been reducing as we return to more normal ways of working.
-We respond to guidance issued by our professional bodies and adapt our assurance approach to help maintain compliance with the standards.
+We are preparing for an external review. - 8.2 New Global Internal Audit Standards have been published.
+We are expecting a refreshed PSIAS to reflect any professional changes.
+We will keep up to date with standards revisions so they can be adopted promptly. - 8.3 We completed our annual internal review process which provides assurance that we continue to meet the standards.
+We respond to guidance issued by our professional bodies and adapt our assurance approach to help maintain compliance with the standards. - 8.4 We have been maintaining continuous professional development in the team.
+A team focus is building upon our existing data analytical skills, and we have been developing our knowledge in Power Query and Power BI, SharePoint and Co-Pilot.